dashton82/FakeScript/README.md

    ==>"Set Solution Name"
    ==>"Update Assembly Info Version Numbers"
    ==>"Clean Directories"
+   ==>"Restore Packages"
    ==>"Clean Projects"
    ==>"Build Projects"
    ==>"Run XUnit Tests"
 ```
 The only ones that are core to other steps are the first two.
 These are required for setting working directories and determining if certain steps can be run.

 ### Command Line options